turingschool/front-end-curriculum/projects/wheel-of-fortune.md

 Puzzle,
   - The game should have at least one bank of puzzles.
 One bank should be chosen at the start of the game
   - A word puzzle is randomly chosen at the start of every round
-  - The letters of the puzzle will be hidden, but there will be clear indications in the UI to indicate letters and spaces
+  - Initially, the letters of the puzzle will be hidden
+  - There will be clear indications in the UI to indicate hidden letters and spaces
   - The UI will keep track of what letters have already been guessed
   - The category for the puzzle will be displayed as a hint
   - Each puzzle has a category (or class) (e.g. "phrase," "person," "things," etc)